lineshdave/hadoop-projects/Hive/Airline On-time Performance Project/7-Static Partitioning.md

 ### Static Partitioning
-Hive tables can be partitioned on column values (example - year) in order to reduce the scanning and retrieval of records due to queries from HDFS based systems.
+Hive tables can be partitioned on one or more column values (example - year) in order to reduce the scanning and retrieval of records due to queries from HDFS based systems.

 ### Example-1 (One Column)
-#### Creation
+#### Table Creation
 <pre>
 -- create an external parquet table with partition (by year) on airline timing create external table pq_airline_timing_part